kubernetes-sigs/cluster-api/docs/book/src/security/pod-security-standards.md

 Pod Security Admission allows applying [Pod Security Standards] during creation of pods at the cluster level.

-The flavor `development-topology` for the docker provider used in [Quick Start](../user/quick-start.md) already includes a basic Pod Security Standard configuration.
+The flavor `development-topology` for the Docker provider used in [Quick Start](../user/quick-start.md) already includes a basic Pod Security Standard configuration.
 It is using ClusterClass variables and patches to inject the configuration.

 ## Adding a basic Pod Security Standards configuration to a ClusterClass